RTEMS/rtems-docs/c-user/scheduling-concepts/directives.rst

     This parameter is the scheduler identifier.

 ``priority``
-    This parameter is the pointer to a task priority variable.
-The maximum priority of the scheduler will be stored in this variable, if the operation is successful.
+    This parameter is the pointer to an :c:type:`rtems_task_priority` object.
+    When the directive the maximum priority of the scheduler will be stored in this object.

 .. rubric:: RETURN VALUES: